hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --trace.
 >
 > helion quota create *\<name\>*
 > :   Create a new quota definition.
-This is an Application Lifecycle Service 3 specific
->     command.
 >
 >     + options
 >